jackalnom/centralcoastcauldrons/README.md

 ## Version 4 - Ledgers

 In the fourth version of central coast cauldrons, you will ledgerize your database.
-Rather than updating inventory values (gold, ml, and potion amounts) directly, you will instead just record changes to values.
+Rather than updating inventory values (gold, ml, and potion amounts) directly, you will instead just record changes to values in the form of an append-only log.
 When calculating the amount of inventory you have, you will instead SUM up your ledger on-the-fly.
 By doing so, you gain several new advantages:
 * You can gain a history of changes made over time
 * You can see what your historical inventory levels were at any point in time
 * You can reconcile what events caused discrepencies in your inventory levels and undo those events independently of other events